Is it Safe to Charge a Golf Cart in the Garage? (Be Careful!)

 Preferably, you should charge your cart on the outside, but if you have sufficient airflow and ventilation in the garage, you should be fine.

-However, beware of the potential dangers that lurk with charging your golf cart within an enclosed space.
+However, beware of the potential dangers of charging your golf cart within an enclosed space.
 One such danger is overcharging.

-Most batteries are designed to stop charging at full power, even when plugged into the wall, but things break down all the time.
+Most batteries are designed to stop charging at full power, even when plugged into the wall, but things always break down.

 One such unfortunate person in Palm Beach County, Florida, had this problem happen.
 At first, they believed that carbon monoxide was setting off their detectors, but later investigations by the local fire department revealed how their golf cart battery kept charging past full!
 The result was a buildup of hydrogen gas that was being circulated throughout the entire house.